Updated November 17, 2023

 From the best clam chowders in the Pacific Northwest to one of the most vibrant marketplaces in the country, the restaurants in Seattle offer a multifaceted food scene that satisfies even the most discerning tastes.

 Most of the restaurants recommended are in the Seattle/Bellevue areas and are moderately priced.
-However, there are a few occasions that you might like to splurge a little.
+However, there are a few places that you can splurge a little for a special occasion or a romantic date night.
 My list is divided into the following categories:

 Table of Contents